Mohamed9x60/Dork_Scanner/README.md

 ---

 ## Preloaded Dorks
-The tool includes a file named `Dorks`, which contains multiple ready-to-use dork files.
+The tool includes a files Dorks , which contains multiple ready-to-use dork .
 These dorks have been preconfigured to target specific vulnerabilities and can be used directly to scan websites.

 ---